Gwasanaethau/learn-ruby-hard-way/README.md

-Mark's and Gus' journey through Learn Ruby The Hard Way book.
+Rob’s and Mark’s continuation through Learning Ruby the Hard Way.